Phaham/Algos_In_Real_World/README.md

 #### 🤝 Contributing Guidelines

-We welcome contributions from developers of all experience levels! 🌟
+Welcoming contributions from developers of all experience levels! 🌟

 #### 📋 How to Contribute